boorngos/SimpleOS/README.md

 **[docs/CONTROLS.md](docs/CONTROLS.md)**

 ## Credits
-[MechanicalDragon0687](https://github.com/MechanicalDragon0687) - for his work on [ndsForwarder](https://github.com/MechanicalDragon0687/NDSForwarder?tab=readme-ov-file) that helped massively on how to retrieve menu images from nds game backups
+- [MechanicalDragon0687](https://github.com/MechanicalDragon0687) - for his work on [ndsForwarder](https://github.com/MechanicalDragon0687/NDSForwarder?tab=readme-ov-file) that helped massively on how to retrieve menu images from nds game backups
+- [Shauninman](https://github.com/shauninman.com) - for the general idea and layout of the OS